-- Add pumpkin, eggs, whisky, spices and sugar into a jug and mix to combine
+Add the sieved pumpkin, eggs, whisky, spices and sugar into a jug and mix to combine

-- Pour into pastry case (no need to bake blind unless you adopt the over-hang method suggested in the post notes).
+Pour into pastry case (no need to bake blind unless you adopt the over-hang method suggested in the post notes).

-- Check for last 10mins to see if you need to place foil onto to prevent burnt edges.
+Check for last 10mins to see if you need to place foil gently over the pie to prevent burnt edges.

 At 45 mins check to see that the pie has a slight wobble in the centre, this is fine, the pie custard will continue to set as it cools.
 Remove from the oven and place on a cooling rack.

 Allow to totally cool before removing from tin, slice and serve with squirty cream

 170 g plain gluten free flour